While it’s true that New Year’s resolutions have lost their flavor, the start of a new year is the perfect opportunity to turn over a new leaf.

 Gradually, the new habits you’ve formed will become a part of your lifestyle and who you are.

-Perhaps the hardest part about achieving new years’ resolutions is to maintain a positive state of mind when things get difficult.
+Perhaps the hardest part about achieving new years’ resolutions is maintaining a positive state of mind when things get difficult.

 Realize that you’ll come across challenges that’ll test your resolve.

-It’s at these times that you should harken back to your motivation and cultivate positive thoughts.
+You should harken back to your motivation and cultivate positive thoughts at these times.

 Instead of focusing on the muscle cramps from working out, think about how much happier and lighter you’ll feel afterward.

-Focus on the benefits that you’ll get for sticking to your goals and how it’ll change your life for the better.
+Focus on the benefits you’ll get for sticking to your goals and how it’ll improve your life.

 New Year’s resolutions are all about reinvention.